ywu509/computer-museum/README.md

 # uniWorks
-This account will involve all the code scripts I have done so far, which includes my university projects, individual projects and intern projects.
+This account will involve most of the code scripts I have done so far, which includes my university projects, individual projects and intern projects.

 The workload is heavy so it will take time to finish uploading and becoming descriptive.